JedWatson/react-select/README.md

 * `matchPos`: `"start"` or `"any"`: whether to match the text entered at the start or any position in the option value
 * `matchProp`: `"label"`, `"value"` or `"any"`: whether to match the value, label or both values of each option when filtering
 * `ignoreCase`: `Boolean`: whether to ignore case or match the text exactly when filtering
+* `ignorePunctuation`: `Boolean` || `Regex`: whether to ignore general punctuation when searching in the options list.
+Can take a custom regular expression representing characters to ignore

 `matchProp` and `matchPos` both default to `"any"`.
 `ignoreCase` defaults to `true`.